peterwilliams97/repeats/README.md

 Conclusion
 ----------

-The practical value of the solution discussed here is in these points:
+The practical value of the solution discussed above is:

 * The naive solution for finding repeated substrings is impractical.
-* The basic python dynamic programming solution has worked well for most corpora that I have tested but I have had to be careful constructing each corpus.
+* The basic python dynamic programming solution has worked well for most corpora that I have tested but I have had to be careful about constructing each corpus.
 * The c++ inverted index solution with linear merging processes badly constructed corpora of the sizes that I am currently using in acceptable times.
 * The c++ inverted index solution with binary merging should process badly constructed